netdisco/netdisco-docker/README.md

 ## Upgrading

 Downloading new images is good enough.
 When our database image starts it always updates the DB schema to the latest release.
-To upgrade your own PostgreSQL database, run:
+To upgrade your own PostgreSQL database (after setting environment variables in the compose file), run:

     docker-compose run --entrypoint=bin/netdisco-db-deploy netdisco-backend

-To supply the Netdisco database name and credentials in environment variables, use the `-e` parameter on `docker-compose`:

-    docker-compose run -e NETDISCO_DB_USER=changeme -e NETDISCO_DB_PASS=changeme --entrypoint=bin/netdisco-db-deploy netdisco-backend

 ## Credits